open-contracting/european-union-support/README.md

 1. In some cases, a form has label keys for each enumeration value.
 If so, fill in `xpath` with the XPath to the attribute, `value` with the enumeration value, and `label-key` with the label key.

-Once completed, run `rake missing` to see which XML elements and attributes have no key, and which keys have no XML element or attribute and aren't in `ignore.csv`.
+Once completed, run `rake missing` to see which XML elements and attributes have no key, and which keys have no XML element or attribute and aren't in `ignore.csv`:

+    rake missing FILES=01,02,03

+Report any incoherences in mappings across forms.
+Note that some forms use check boxes instead of radio buttons, and some change tense from present to past.

+    rake label:coherence

 ### Build tables for OCDS guidance